bovender/dora/README.md

 |----------|-----|---------
 | `PUBLIC_KEY` | Public SSH key that will be added to `/home/app/.ssh/authorized_keys` | `unusable.pub`

-The repository contains an `unusable.pub` key whose private key has been discarded (promise! ;-) ).
+The repository contains an `unusable_pub` key whose private key has been discarded (promise! ;-) ).
 Its sole purpose is to be act as a dummy key in the repository.
 To use your own key, set the `PUBLIC_KEY` argument to the path of the _public_ key and store the private key in a safe place.
 NB: The public key must be in the Dora's directory because it must be sent to the Docker daemon along with the rest of the build context.
+Files ending with `.pub` are ignored in the repository.

 See below for more information about SSH'ing into the container.